 Is it safe to swim in a green pool?

-Although algae grow in natural ponds and lakes, and people swim in them, it is probably not such a good idea to swim in a green pool.
+Although algae grow in natural ponds and lakes, and people swim in them, swimming in a green pool is probably not such a good idea.
 While many people will be safe, it may affect some.
-So if in doubt don’t swim but instead get rid of the algae using pool shock to kill it.
+So, if in doubt, don’t swim; eliminate the algae using pool shock to kill it.

 Can you swim in a pool with high phosphates?